Palm Beach

 Palm Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Palm Beach's cultural diversity was found to be below average, with 86.8% of its population being citizens, 81.3% born in Australia, and 93.4% speaking English only at home.
-Christianity is the dominant religion in Palm Beach, accounting for 47.1% of its population.
-Judaism is overrepresented compared to regional figures, comprising 0.1% of Palm Beach's population versus 0.1% across Rest of Qld.
+Palm Beach had a cultural diversity score below average, with 86.8% citizens, 81.3% born in Australia, and 93.4% speaking English only at home.
+Christianity was the predominant religion, comprising 47.1%.
+Judaism, however, was overrepresented at 0.1%, compared to 0.1% across Rest of Qld.

 Frequently Asked Questions - Diversity